wavefrontHQ/docs/pages/doc/wavefront_api.md

 tags: [getting started]
 sidebar: doc_sidebar
 permalink: wavefront_api.html
-summary: Learn about the REST API for managing Wavefront.
+summary: Learn about the REST API for managing Tanzu Observability by Wavefront.
 ---

-The Wavefront REST API enables you to write scripts to perform Wavefront management tasks, such as defining alerts and creating events.
-You can use the REST API to perform any task that is supported by the Wavefront UI.
+The Wavefront REST API enables you to write scripts to perform management tasks, such as defining alerts and creating events.
+You can use the REST API to perform any task that is supported by the Tanzu Observability GUI.
 The REST API is based on Swagger, so you can generate the API client of your choice (including a CLI client).

 ## REST API Overview

-All interactions between the Wavefront UI and your Wavefront instance occur through the Wavefront management API.
+All interactions between the UI and your Wavefront instance occur through the Wavefront API.
 You can perform those actions using REST - or you can create an API client using Swagger, discussed below.

 The current version of the REST API is v2.
-You can access the API at `<wavefront_instance>/api/v2`.
-The v1 API (`<wavefront_instance>/api/`) was deprecated in 2017 and is no longer supported.
+You can access the API at `<your_instance>/api/v2`.
+The v1 API (`<your_instance>/api/`) was deprecated in 2017 and is no longer supported.

 {% include note.html content="The Wavefront REST API is not the same as the `/api` endpoint that you specify for the Wavefront proxy."%}